rapturev/MentalCalculate/README.md

 # MentalCalculate
-the mental calculation trainer in your terminal kotlin implementation
+the mental calculation trainer in your terminal. kotlin implementation